MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Fixed asset depreciation methods and conventions are handled slightly differently in Dynamics 365 Finance and Dynamics 365 Business Central.
 Learn more at [Fixed asset depreciation conventions (Finance)](/dynamics365/finance/fixed-assets/fixed-asset-depreciation-conventions) and [Depreciation methods for fixed assets (Business Central)](/dynamics365/business-central/fa-depreciation-methods).

+### Digital Contact Center Platform (DCCP)

+Microsoft Digital Contact Center Platform (DCCP) is a comprehensive but flexible solution for contact centers.
+DCCP uses AI and deep analytics to anticipate customer requests, predict intent, and provide rapid resolution.
+It also empowers agents to serve your customers by bringing the right information, people, and insights directly into the flow of work.

 ### Disaster Recovery Plan (DRP)

 A detailed plan focused on recovering critical systems and data in the aftermath of a disaster.